KennyoDev/qa2md/README.md

 ***Info: the data will be appended to the end of the file; plan accordingly.***

-To see the results, you can check out the Examples folder with a .csv file and the markdown file after the script was run.
+To see an example, you can check out the Examples folder with a .csv file and the markdown file after the script was run.